 How to prevent dental illness in pets?

-Clean teeth are vital for dogs and cats!
-In spite of this, tooth and gum disease is very common in dogs.
+Clean teeth are vital for dogs and cats.
+Oral hygiene is the foundation for your pet’s overall health and quality of life, just as it is for humans.
+Despite this, tooth and gum disease are still realities for your pet.
 This is shown by scientific studies:

 Tooth and gum disease are often the main reason to seek veterinary advice.
 Depending on the overall dental condition, dental cleaning under general anaesthesia may be required.

 What causes tartar to form is called plaque.
 This is a biofilm, which is built up from food residues, bacteria and their metabolites and which accumulates on the tooth surface.
 If plaque is not removed regularly, it hardens through the minerals contained in saliva and becomes tartar.
 This leads to inflammation and receding gums, exposure of the tooth neck and damage to the periodontium – periodontal disease.